Manufacturing Dissent Since 1996

 Posted by Alexander Jerri

-12:45 - In a Moment of Truth, Jeff Dorchen awakens to reality, or something like it.
+12:45 - In a Moment of Truth, Jeff Dorchen yanks your physical and mental chains.